 Beyond the classroom, our department has happily encouraged students to participate in mathematical olympiads.
 The availability and friendliness of instructors also allows motivated students to explore mathematical curiosities after school.

 Visual and Performing Arts

 Students who study art at Middleburg Academy relish their experiences.
 Inspiration is all around, with 3600 square feet of loft-like studio space overlooking a stunning panorama of the Virginia countryside; a bucolic campus to photograph, paint, draw or discover ceramics.
 A Sculpture/3D design program was recently initiated, allowing students to explore techniques and methods in woodworking, metal works, forging and glass etching.
-A gallery between the studios provides exhibition space for our students and many have participated in local and regional exhibitions and have been very successful by winning top prizes locally and regionally.
-Many of our graduates are attending top tier art schools and colleges often return to share their experiences and achievements.
+A gallery between the studios provides exhibition space for our students and many have participated in local and regional exhibitions and have been very successful by winning top prizes, locally and regionally.
+Our recent graduates are attending top tier art schools and colleges and often return to share their experiences and achievements.
 In addition, many of our former students are currently employed in art related careers and also visit the campus and share their knowledge and experiences.

 History courses at Middleburg Academy allow students to develop the skills that will lead to success at the collegiate level, particularly: critical reading and thinking skills, data and map analysis, oral presentation skills, and analytical written expression.